hamish/graphfetch/README.md

 * key_filter: An ndb filter that will select the top level object(s).
 * additional_filter: Not generally used externally.
 Additional filter to be applied to the query.
 * order: The attribute to order the results by.
 Only used with query style (key_filter) methods.
+* transform: A function that takes an object as parameter, and returns an object.
+This could be used to set custom attributes, or to do a deep copy if required.

 keys, key_filter and future are mutually exclusive.